grafana/mimir/docs/sources/guides/shuffle-sharding.md

 slug: shuffle-sharding
 ---

-Cortex leverages on sharding techniques to horizontally scale both single and multi-tenant clusters beyond the capacity of a single node.
+Grafana Mimir leverages sharding techniques to horizontally scale both single- and multi-tenant clusters beyond the capacity of a single node.

 ## Background

-The **default sharding strategy** employed by Cortex distributes the workload across the entire pool of instances running a given service (eg. ingesters).
-For example, on the write path each tenant's series are sharded across all ingesters, regardless how many active series the tenant has or how many different tenants are in the cluster.
+Grafana Mimir uses a sharding strategy that distributes the workload across a subset of the instances that run a given service, such as the ingesters.
+For example, on the write path, each tenant's series are sharded across a subset of the ingesters.
+The size of this subset, which is the number of instances, is configured using the `shard size` parameter, whose default value is `0`.
+This default value means that each tenant uses **all** available instances, in order to fairly balance resources, such as CPU and memory usage, to maximize the usage of these resources across the cluster.

-The default strategy allows to have a fair balance on the resources consumed by each instance (ie. CPU and memory) and to maximise these resources across the cluster.

-However, in a **multi-tenant** cluster this approach also introduces some **downsides**:
+> **Note:** In a multi-tenant cluster this default (`0`) value introduces some downsides:

-1. An outage affects all tenants
+- An outage affects all tenants
-1. A misbehaving tenant (eg. causing out of memory) could affect all other tenants
+- A misbehaving tenant, which for example causes an out-of-memory error, could negatively affect all other tenants.

-The goal of **shuffle sharding** is to provide an alternative sharding strategy to reduce the blast radius of an outage and better isolate tenants.
+Configuring a shard size value higher than zero enables **shuffle sharding**.
+The goal of **shuffle sharding** is to reduce the blast radius of an outage and better isolate tenants.

 ## What is shuffle sharding

-Shuffle sharding is a technique used to isolate different tenant's workloads and to give each tenant a single-tenant experience even if they're running in a shared cluster.
-This technique has been publicly shared and clearly explained by AWS in their [builders' library](https://aws.amazon.com/builders-library/workload-isolation-using-shuffle-sharding/) and a reference implementation has been shown in the [Route53 Infima library](https://github.com/awslabs/route53-infima/blob/master/src/main/java/com/amazonaws/services/route53/infima/SimpleSignatureShuffleSharder.java).
+Shuffle sharding is a technique that isolates different tenant's workloads and gives each tenant a single-tenant experience even if they're running in a shared cluster.
+For details, see how AWS answers the question [What is shuffle sharding?](https://aws.amazon.com/builders-library/workload-isolation-using-shuffle-sharding/) and a reference implementation within the [Route53 Infima library](https://github.com/awslabs/route53-infima/blob/master/src/main/java/com/amazonaws/services/route53/infima/SimpleSignatureShuffleSharder.java).

-The idea is to assign each tenant a shard composed by a subset of the Cortex service instances, aiming to minimize the overlapping instances between two different tenants.
-Shuffle sharding brings the following **benefits** over the default sharding strategy:
+The idea is to assign each tenant a shard that is composed of a subset of the Grafana Mimir service instances, which minimizes the number of overlapping instances between two different tenants.
+Shuffle sharding has the following benefits:

-- An outage on some Cortex cluster instances/nodes will only affect a subset of tenants.
+- An outage on some Grafana Mimir cluster instances or nodes will only affect a subset of tenants.
-- A misbehaving tenant will affect only its shard instances.
-Due to the low overlap of instances between different tenants, it's statistically quite likely that any other tenant will run on different instances or only a subset of instances will match the affected ones.
+- A misbehaving tenant only affects its shard instances.
+Due to the low overlap of instances between different tenants, it’s statistically likely that any other tenant will run on different instances or that only a subset of instances will match the affected ones.

-Shuffle sharding requires no more resources than the default sharding strategy but instances may be less evenly balanced from time to time.
+Using shuffle sharding doesn’t require more resources, but instances will not be evenly balanced.

 ### Low overlapping instances probability

-For example, given a Cortex cluster running **50 ingesters** and assigning **each tenant 4** out of 50 ingesters, shuffling instances between each tenant, we get **230K possible combinations**.
+For example, given that a Grafana Mimir cluster that is running 50 ingesters and assigning each tenant 4 out of 50 ingesters, by shuffling instances between each tenant, there are 230K possible combinations.

 Randomly picking two different tenants we have the: